We invite you to learn more about our community-based Pediatric Residency Program.

 - Do you accept both the USMLE and the COMLEX?
 Yes, we will accept either the USMLE or the COMLEX

 - Do you need to have completed USMLE Step 2 or COMLEX Level 2 in order to apply?
-No, we will review applications without USMLE Step 2 scores, however, we must have documentation of your successful completion of Step 2 CK and CS by the time of our submission to the match.
+No, we will review applications without USMLE Step 2 scores, however, we must have documentation of your successful completion of Step 2 CK and CS by the time of your interview.

 - Do you offer observerships/audition rotations?
 No, at this time we are unable to accommodate observerships/audition rotations.